-Would you like to be instrumental in establishing a newly developed prison mental health service?
-We have a very exciting opportunity for team managers for our services in Hull HMP and Humber HMP.
+Would you like to be instrumental in establishing and managing a newly developed prison mental health service in HMP Hull?

-Team managers will be responsible for operational management, to ensure care is delivered to the highest professional standards and quality.
-They will be expected to lead by example, providing strong leadership while being accessible to staff.
-Team managers need to be flexible in their approach to managing the day-to-day operational aspects of the service and staff.
+The team manager will be expected to lead by example, providing strong leadership while being accessible to staff.
+They will be flexible in their approach to managing the day-to-day operational aspects of the service.

-Operational management of a Mental Health Team, including accountability for ensuring the highest professional standards and attitudes towards the care of patients are maintained and delivered at all times in accordance with evidence based practice.
+Operational management of a Mental Health Team, including accountability for ensuring the highest professional standards and attitudes towards the care of patients are maintained and delivered at all times in accordance with evidence-based practice, while supporting staff development and well-being.

-The successful candidate should be a competent and confident with extensive experience working in Mental Health Services.
+The successful candidate should have experience working in Mental Health Services.

 We have achieved the gold Investors in People (IIP) standard and have been commended on great people management practice and demonstrating a commitment to staff development.

-Please refer to the attached job description for further detailed information regarding the role and main responsibilities.
+Please refer to the attached job description and person specification for further detailed information to ensure that you meet the role criteria before applying.Person SpecificationQualificationsEssential

 - Current professional registration with appropriate body in healthcare or social work.